 Genre

-Album Length
+Length

 Producer(s)

-Queen & David Richards
+Queen & Reinhold Mack

 Band Line-up

-Brian May – electric/acoustic guitars, backing vocals, keyboards, drum machine
+Brian May – guitars, backing vocals

-Roger Taylor – drums, percussion, backing vocals, keyboards, drum machine
+Roger Taylor – drums, percussion, backing vocals

 John Deacon – bass guitar, keyboards

-Brian May – electric/acoustic guitars, backing vocals, keyboards, drum machine
+Brian May – guitars, backing vocals

-Roger Taylor – drums, percussion, backing vocals, keyboards, drum machine
+Roger Taylor – drums, percussion, backing vocals

 John Deacon – bass guitar, keyboards